Bachelor of Fine Arts - Theatre

-- BFA in Acting Sample 4-Year Plan of Work and Curriculum
+BFA in Performance - 4-Year Plan of Work

 Immediate Production Opportunities